rrumale/multitenant_indepth/manage-app/manage-app.md

 Note that one of the APP ROOT CLONE F3345058508\_3\_1 is deleted as we set the compatibility to 2.0.
-So, any App Pdbs created further will inherit all the changes from  1.0 version and 1.1 Patch and 2.0 changes when SYNCed.
+So, any App Pdbs created further will inherit all the changes from  1.0 version and 1.1 Patch and 2.0 changes when synced.